segmentstream-com/segmentstream-com.github.io/_docs/datastreams/universal-analytics.md

 ## How it works?

-After simple integration with Google Tag Manager or Source Code SegmentStream will start listening all Google Analytics events, already implemented on website, and push same events into Google BigQuery in real-time.
+After simple integration with Google Tag Manager or javascript on your website, SegmentStream will start listening all Google Analytics events already implemented on the website and push same events into Google BigQuery in real-time.

 ## Getting started

-1. Inside the admin panel go to **Google BigQuery ▸ Data Streams** page and click **Add data stream**.
+1. Inside the admin panel go to **Google BigQuery ▸ Data Streams** and click **Add data stream**.
 2. Choose **Universal Analytics** from the list.
 3. Define Google BigQuery **Destination table** where collected data will be stored.
 4. Choose the **UTC offset** from the list.
 5. Select **Integration type**.
-There are 2 types: GTM or Analytics.js
+There are 2 types: "GTM" or "analytics.js".
 6. Copy **Snippet** code.
 7. Click **Save** and follow the further instructions to integrate the code.

-## Integration with Google Tag Manager (GTM)
+## Integrating using Google Tag Manager (GTM)

-Choose this method if your Google Analytics integrated with Google Tag Manager.
+Choose this method if your Google Analytics is integrated using Google Tag Manager.

 ### Create Custom JavaScript Variable